 Richard Szeliski is a well-known name in computer vision circles and so is his book.
 Although it was primarily designed as a students’ textbook, Computer Vision: Algorithms and Applications has become a great reference point for all computer vision enthusiasts – students, researchers and professionals alike.

-If you want a comprehensive and clear introduction to computer vision, this book is a great start.
-However, since it covers so much information, you should consider it a high-level introduction and a starting point for learning more.
+This book is a great start if you want a comprehensive and clear introduction to computer vision.
+However, since it covers so much information, consider it a high-level introduction and a starting point for learning more.

 Authors: Richard Hartley and Andrew Zisserman